lenainjaune/auto-shrink-expand-part/README.md

 Shrink / Expand a partition automagically without GUI application

 # The problem
 Clonezilla restore and surely others can give problem of size when we want to restore.
 So if I backed up a 100 GB partition which only 20 GB used, I can not restore it on a 40 GB partition.
-The **auto-shrink.sh** script corrects this before the backup operation.
-Reversely when the partition is backed up we can expand the partition to fill all the available free space with the **auto-expand.sh** script.
+The Linux **auto-shrink.sh** script corrects this before the backup operation.
+Reversely when the partition is backed up we can expand the partition to fill all the available free space with the Linux **auto-expand.sh** script.

 # Linux
 TODO : LVM parts (by default on Ubuntu)